szilard/GBM-perf/README.md

 If you don't have a GPU, lightgbm (CPU) trains the fastest.

-If you have a GPU, xgboost (GPU) is also very fast (and depending on the data, often the fastest).
+If you have a GPU, xgboost (GPU) is also very fast (and depending on the data, your hardware etc. often faster than the above mentioned lightgbm on CPU).

 If you consider deployment, h2o has the best ways to deploy as a real-time (fast scoring) application.